 The German Financial Market Stabilisation Fund Act (Finanzmarktstabilisierungsfondsgesetz) and the German Act to Accelerate Financial Market Stabilisation (Finanzmarktstabilisierungsbeschleunigungsgesetz) allow financial sector enterprises to transfer risk exposures and non-strategic operations to a structurally and financially independent winding-up institution established for the respective enterprise*.
 The HRE Group took up this offer and applied to have FMS Wertmanagement established.
 The winding-up agency assumes responsibility for the winding-up of the exposures transferred with the portfolio.
 The direct owner of the winding-up agency and the portfolio then has a duty to compensate losses.
-In the case of FMS Wertmanagement, this applies to 100% to SoFFin, which is managed by the Federal Agency for Financial Market Stabilisation (FMSA).
+In the case of FMS Wertmanagement, this applies to 100% to Financial Market Stabilisation Fund (FMS or SoFFin), which is managed by the Federal Republic of Germany – Finance Agency (Finance Agency).

 FMS Wertmanagement is not a bank, nor a financial or an investment services provider nor an insurance company as defined in the German Banking Act or EU Directive 2006/48/EC.
 For this reason, it may not enter into a new business unless such new business concerns transactions directly and solely related to the portfolio’s unwinding.

 Furthermore, FMS Wertmanagement has been exempted from material regulatory requirements of the German Banking Act.
 Given FMS' or SoFFin's loss compensation obligation, FMS Wertmanagement is not subject to regulatory capital adequacy requirements.
 But FMS Wertmanagement is obligated to direct all its capital market funding activities solely to institutional investors.